top of page

 A Turning Point in Labour Relations

 As tensions escalated during the 1964 JBC strike, the Jamaica Broadcasting Corporation (JBC) Board remained steadfast in its refusal to engage in discussions regarding the reinstatement of the dismissed employees, Mr. Adrian Rodway and George Lee.
-Instead, amid the growing unrest, the Board publicly announced plans to restructure the organization.
+Instead, amid the growing unrest, the Board publicly announced plans to restructure the organisation.
 Management revealed that employment cuts were imminent, adding fuel to the already volatile situation.

-On March 4, 1964, the JBC Board released a press statement outlining their final position on the matter.
+On March 4, 1964, the JBC Board released a press statement outlining its final position on the matter.
 They indicated that any potential arbitration regarding the dismissals would occur internally, asserting that should it be determined that JBC had acted incorrectly, compensation would be provided to Rodway and Lee.
 Despite this promise, the effectiveness of internal arbitration raised concerns among union members and supporters.

 Credit: Former JBC employee